Prathikshalakshmi/Prathikshalakshmi/README.md

 ---

 ## 🚀 About Me
+- 💡 Undergoing **training in SAP ABAP (Advanced Business Application Programming)** to gain hands-on experience in enterprise application development and ERP customization
 - 🌱 Currently exploring **AI-driven applications**, **Django**, and **Flutter**
 - 💡 Interested in developing intelligent and user-friendly systems
 - 🎯 Focused on continuous learning and building impactful projects